tinacms/tina.io/content/docs/self-hosted/existing-site.md

 ### 4. Host the Tina Backend

-You will need a [backend endpoint](/docs/self-hosted/graphql-endpoint/overview) that hosts the GraphQL / authentication API.
+You will need a [backend endpoint](/docs/self-hosted/graphql-endpoint/overview) that hosts the GraphQL and auth api endpoints.

 In this example we will show how to host the GraphQL API on Vercel.
-You can use any hosting provider you want (May need to adjust the code to suite your chosen framework)
+You can use any hosting provider you want (code may need to be adjusted to suit your chosen framework).

 ```js
 // pages/api/tina/[...routes].{ts,js}